msan9908/Generality/README.md

 # Relative Generality and Risk: Quantitative Measures For Broad Catalyst Success

 This repository contains the Supporting Information code for:
-1. Sanocki M, Russell H, Handjaya J, Reid J. Relative Generality and Risk: Quantitative Measures For Broad Catalyst Success .
+1. Sanocki M, Russell H, Handjaya J, Reid J. Relative Generality and Risk: Quantitative Measures For Broad Catalyst Success.
 ChemRxiv.
 2024; doi:10.26434/chemrxiv-2024-h5sw5 This content is a preprint and has not been peer-reviewed.

-The code is divided into three folders: \
+The code is divided into four folders: \
 *IDPi_Featuriization* - code responsible for featurization of IDPi dataset \
 *IDPi_Modelling* - code responsible for the modelling of the IDPi dataset \
-*Generality* - Analysis of generality for IDPi and CPA datasets
+*Generality* - Analysis of generality for IDPi and CPA datasets \
+*IDPi_Final_Model* - Final model and construction of Virtual dataset

 Packages:\
 RDKit version:  2023.03.1 \